torhovland/blazor-redux/README.md

         AsyncActionsCreator<MyModel, MyMsg>t
 ```

 The `task` computation expression requires the NuGet package `TaskBuilder.fs`.
 The F# code requires some casting trickery and is arguably not as nice as the C# counterpart.
-If anybody knows how to clean this up a little, please open an issue or submit a PR.
+If anybody knows how to clean it up a little, please open an issue or submit a PR.

 ## Contributing